ading2210/edpuzzle-answers/README.md

  - Has a decent looking GUI
  - No login or extension required
  - Uses about:blank so it doesn't go into your browser history
- - Works on private Edpuzzle videos
  - Supports Edpuzzles embedded in Canvas and Schoology
  - Licensed under the GNU AGPL v3 license

 ## Limitations:
- - This isn't able to answer open-ended questions or audio responses.
-Though in the future, I might use something like ChatGPT to complete those automatically.
  - This doesn't currently work for most Edpuzzles that are embedded in a third party site.
 However, the script does work for Edpuzzles embeded in Canvas and Schoology.

 ## Copyright Notice: